201 Sandringham Road

 This Circa 1936 Piedmont Tudor has been lovingly remodeled with expert finishes from top to bottom.
 With over 4000 square feet of living space, four bedrooms and 3.5 baths, luxurious touches abound throughout.

-The Main Floor offers a formal Living Room, Dining Room, exquisite Kitchen with custom cabinetry and built in banquette.
+The Main Floor offers a formal Living Room, Dining Room, exquisite Kitchen with custom cabinetry and banquette.
 A luxurious, wood paneled Study and a jewel of a Powder Room complete the floor.

 On the Second Floor, the Master Bedroom Suite includes a lavishly designed Master Bath, Dressing Room, and office space with dramatic Bay views.
 There are two additional Bedrooms and a spacious Bath on this level, all of which were designed with attention to detail.